 A property owner may receive an Impact Tax credit if the owner enters into a participation agreement to provide additional transportation or school capacity.
 A property owner may also receive a credit if they are required, through the development approval process, to build or contribute to transportation or school improvements that provided additional capacity.
 The Department of Transportation must calculate the credit.

-Additional information on the Impact Tax laws can be found at the following web site:
+Additional information on the Impact Tax laws can be found in the Montgomery County Code in chapter 52 under Taxation.

 Questions concerning impact-tax collections may be directed to DPS by calling 311 in Montgomery County or (240) 777-0311 outside of Montgomery County.